bergsans/archaize-js/text/8_reflections.md

 a transpiler works.

+## An anecdote

+As a developer, I like to have the latest version of Node.js at hand.
+During the project, my computer crashed, and I had to resort to another computer at home.
+I've not used this computer for programming for a long time or had not anyway installed a new version of Node.js (11.x).
+When I cloned the GitHub repo and ran the tests some of them failed.
+I could at first not understand why, but later I realized that I had used a new feature of Node.js from the latest ECMA Specification (.flat).
+This method is not a fancy feature (it flattens multidimensional arrays), but it's a convenient feature that makes your life easier.

+Because I worked with a transpiler of my own, I had not included Babel.js in some sort of build process as you'd normally do in a larger project.
+And this is why my code failed.
+It also clearly demonstrates a sort of blindness that many web developers face: presuming that because everything works out just fine on your machine (with the latest Node.js, the latest browsers and so on) that the code is unproblematic.
+But this is often not always the case of the random user.
+Also, servers don't always have the latest version of Node.js, because earlier dependencies might break.

+To me, this anecdote from my project clearly expresses why transpilers matters.
+As I said earlier in this essay, I think of this in ethical terms.
+I would go as far as to say that it's an ethical imperative to make us of transpilers if you use new language features.
+Surely layout is indeed tremendously important.
+And misaligned elements (fixated with CSS) might cause serious problems.
+But the errors would more likely be on an aesthetical or interface even (bad enough though).

+On the other hand, if the behavior is invalid even more serious problem can emerge.
+I'm not saying that some aspect is more important than another; actually, I think there are good reasons to view applications as wholes.
+All I'm saying that the 'gravity' of a bug, I guess, could have a greater, more negative impact if the behavior would be faulty.
+And that this, arguably, means that you make use of transpilers.
+And if you use transpilers, as with all things, there can be gains of knowing the process, so to speak.

 ## Difficulties

 A transpiler consists of many parts, I imagine being quite hard Ito program.
 I've used dependencies in every aspect for the included steps of a transpiler, beside the Abstract Syntax Tree.
 To me, the AST